Skip to main content

 This course will explore various segments of public utility regulation and ratemaking before the Louisiana Public Service Commission (“LPSC”).
 Students will participate in interactive discussion of case examples on major regulatory topics and key energy issues.
 Students will be required to review decisions of the LPSC on selected cases and topics, conduct research on the LPSC website, and draft discovery and/or prepare materials for discussion on energy regulatory topics.

-Faculty: Randy Young and Gordon Polozola
+Faculty: Randy Young, Gordon Polozola and Carrie Tournillon

 This course analyzes the key legal and practical aspects of a private merger and acquisition transaction.
 We will focus on deal structuring, due diligence investigations and transaction documentation, including purchase and sale agreements, letters of intent, confidentiality agreements and other customary ancillary agreements.
 Students will learn how key provisions of a purchase and sale agreement are negotiated to create value for and allocate risks among the parties.
 Students will have the opportunity to practice drafting and negotiating skills.